-As a result, in AC 2021-2022, the target was not met, with 80 out of 119 (67%) student projects being judged competent-to-strong or higher in their ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
-This represents a 26% decrease from the previous year.
-Decreased instruction in genre and form and learning deficits caused by disrupted education during the COVID-19 pandemic may be the reasons for this increase.
+As a result, in AC2019-20, the target was met, with 68 out of 76 (89.47%) student projects being judged competent-to-strong or higher in their ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
+This was our first year using this new target, and, in an effort to strive for continuous improvement, further action will be taken to emphasize explicit uses of the terminology or concepts of genre or form and creative imitations of a specific genre or form in our courses.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in explicit uses of the terminology or concepts of genre or form and creative imitations of a specific genre or form.
-The target will remain set at 93% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: Consistent findings from both AC2018-2019 and AC2019-2020 provide evidence that the English major must continue to work to fulfill SLO 5.1.
+The AC2019-2020 results were evaluated on a new target, striving for overall higher competency than our AYC018-2019 results.
+Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
+Our courses will be further refined to increase instruction in explicit uses of the terminology or concepts of genre or form and creative imitations of a specific genre or form.
+Because we met the target, we will set our new target at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC2020-2021.